 8 Whales You Might See during Your Antarctica Cruise

 They’re powerful.
 They’re beautiful.
 Some of them are really really big.
 Whales are a wonder of the natural world.
-Whale-watching is one of the great draws on our Antarctica cruises along with bird-watching, taking in the landscapes, tracing humanity’s exploratory history, and making friends with all of the other creatures of the Antarctic wild.
+Whale-watching is one of the great draws on an Antarctica cruise along with bird-watching, taking in the landscapes, tracing humanity’s exploratory history, and making friends with all of the other creatures of the Antarctic wild.

 Here’s a quick look at some of the whale species you’ll have the chance to encounter as you cruise through the Antarctic waters.
 Which species you see and how many of each type depends of course on the weather, the ice, the particular cruise you take, and whether or not the whales themselves are feeling friendly on any particular day.